 The first transistor was a point-contact transistor that measured half an inch (1.27 centimeters) in height.
 The transistor wasn't very powerful, but physicists recognized the potential of the device.
 Before long, physicists and engineers began to incorporate transistors into various electronic devices.
 And as time passed, they also learned how to make transistors smaller and more efficient.

 In 1958, engineers attached two transistors to a silicon crystal and created the world's first integrated circuit [source: Intel].
-In turn, the integrated circuit paved the way to the development of the microprocessor.
+In turn, the integrated circuit paved the way for the development of the microprocessor.
 If you compare a computer to a human being, the microprocessor would be the brain.
 It makes calculations and processes data.

-By the 1960s, computer scientist (and Intel co-founder) Gordon Moore made an interesting observation.
-He noticed that every 12 months, engineers were able to double the number of transistors on a square inch piece of silicon.
+By the 1960s, computer scientist (and Intel co-founder) Gordon Moore made an interesting observation: He noticed that every 12 months, engineers were able to double the number of transistors on a square-inch piece of silicon.
 Like clockwork, engineers were finding ways to reduce the size of transistors.
 It's because of these small transistors that we have electronic devices like personal computers, smartphones and mp3 players.
 Without transistors, we would still be using vacuum tubes and mechanical switches to make calculations.

 Intel and other microprocessor manufacturers are already working on the next generation of chips.
 These will use transistors measuring a mere 32 nanometers in width.
 But some physicists and engineers think we might be bumping up against some fundamental physical limits when it comes to transistor size.